lvkaszus/lvkaszuswebsite-flask/english/README.md

-# lvkaszuswebsite - English Language
+# lvkaszuswebsite - Polish Language
-- My Official website one to one in English language. (https://lvkaszus.pl)
+- My Official website one to one in Polish language. (https://lvkaszus.pl)

-- Go back and go to /polish folder for Polish language.
+- Go back and go to /english folder for English language.

 ## Font Awesome
 - This repository uses Font Awesome library. (https://github.com/FortAwesome/Font-Awesome)